zola-25/zola-25.github.io/_posts/2023-04-01-oauth2-auth-code-flow.md

     First, like in OAuth 1.0, the Client App developers register the app with the Service Provider.

-    During registration the app is assigned a *client_id*, a unique identifer for the app, and a *client_secret*, used for authenticating the app when requesting Access Tokens and should be kept confidential.
+    During registration the Client App is assigned a *client_id*, its unique identifier, and a *client_secret*, used for authenticating the Client App when requesting Access Tokens and should be kept confidential.

-    In addition, during registration a *redirect_uri* must be provided, usedd to ensure the Authorization Server will send the user back to the genuine Client App after user authorization.
+    In addition, during registration a *redirect_uri* must be provided, used to ensure the Authorization Server will send the user back to the genuine Client App after user authorization.

     To full demonstrate the implementation, we'll define an example Client Application with the necessary registration variables set: